 Amniotic fluid is a clear, slightly yellowish liquid that surrounds the unborn baby (fetus) during pregnancy.
 It is contained in the amniotic sac.

-The amniotic fluid constantly moves (circulates) as the baby swallows and "inhales" the fluid, and then releases, or "exhales," the fluid through urine.
+The amniotic fluid constantly moves (circulates) as the baby swallows and "inhales" the fluid, and then releases it.

 The amniotic fluid helps:

 - The developing baby to move in the womb, which allows for proper bone growth